Nabi Bakhsh Baloch: Death and legacy

-Nabi Bakhsh Khan Baloch died on 6 April 2011 at Hyderabad, Sindh, Pakistan.
+Nabi Bakhsh Khan Baloch died on 6 April 2011 at Hyderabad.
 Among his survivors are five sons and three daughters.
 Among the personalities attending his funeral were Pir Mazharul Haq, Sassui Palijo, Dr Ghulam Ali Allana and Imdad Hussaini.
 Tributes were paid to him at an event organized by the Pakistan Academy of Letters.
-Mir Mukhtar Talpur of Sindh Adabi Sanghat said that Baloch worked hard all his life to document everything about Sindh and recalled his lifelong contributions in preserving the culture and folklore of Sindh.
+Mir Mukhtar Talpur of Sindhi Adabi Sangat said that Baloch worked hard all his life to document everything about Sindh and recalled his lifelong contributions in preserving the culture and folklore of Sindh.
 He added that Baloch visited every nook and corner of Sindh to preserve its history and culture.

-Fakhar Zaman, Chairman, Pakistan Academy of Letters in 2011, called the death of Nabi Baloch a great loss for Pakistani literature.

 In 2017, a tribute was paid to him on his 100th birthday by Pakistan Academy of Letters Chairperson Muhammad Qasim Bughio.